Hua Chenyu

-Chenyu became famous after winning the 2013 Super Boy singing contest, which was produced by Hunan TV in China.
-He released his debut album Quasimodo's Gift on September 18, 2014, which peaked at number one on the Jingdong Top 100 Annual Sales Chart (Music).
-His first headline concert, "Mars Concert", was held in Beijing on September 6, 2014, before his debut album was released.
-Over 10,000 tickets were sold out within two minutes, breaking several records and making him the first mainland Chinese singer of his generation to hold concerts in a large arena.
-Another concert on September 7 was then announced and sold out.
+Hua Chenyu (Chinese: 华晨宇; born February 7, 1990) is a Chinese singer and songwriter.
+First debuting as the winner of Super Boy 2013, he gained widespread recognition for his vocal ability and stage performances after participating in Singer 2018.

-Since then, Hua Chenyu tours his "Mars" Concerts throughout China.
-His second physical album Aliens was released in December 2015.
-At a "Mars" concert in 2016, he became the first Chinese singer with the first generation to hold a four-sided concert.
-On March 7, 2017, he released his third album H, which refers to his family name initial.
-On September 8 and 9, 2018, he performed in the Beijing National Stadium in front of 90,000 people each day, becoming the only mainland Chinese singer to perform in this venue successively.
-His single "I really want to love this world" went on sale digitally on December 4, 2019, selling more than seven million copies and a revenue of over ¥63 millions (US$9.3 million) within six months.
-His fourth album "New World" went on sale in April 2020.
-It was sold digitally and as USB and CD; sales of the digital album reached 1.65 million, exceeding ¥33 million (around US$4.8 million) by early August 2020.
+Hua's sunrise concert held in Yantai in May 2024 attracted over 130,000 people in one show, making it one of the most-attended concerts of all-time.
+In September 2023, his concerts at the Beijing National Stadium saw over 100,000 people for two consecutive days.

 Early life

-Hua Chenyu was born to a wealthy family on February 7, 1990, in the city Shiyan, Hubei province.
+Hua Chenyu was born to a wealthy family on February 7, 1990, in Zhushan County, Hubei province.
 His parents divorced when he was two years old and during his childhood he lived with his father, who remarried when he was ten years old.
 He began playing the flute at the age of five and took piano lessons in the fifth grade.
 He wrote his first song at the age of twelve after mastering piano.

 After finishing middle school, Hua moved to Wuhan alone to attend the Fine Arts High School there.
 In 2010, he passed the college entrance examination and entered the Wuhan Conservatory of Music, where he studied pop music vocal performance and became the vocalist of a college rock band called Conseer.